ghunshoot/DIY_DRONE/README.md

 The direction of rotation of the brushless motor depends in the 3 phases conncetion with the ESC.
 You can find more information about BLDC Motors in https://www.electronicshub.org/brushless-dc-motor-bldc-motor/.

 In my case the following configuration matches with my BLDC motors A2212.
-If you test them and doesn't follow the direction of rotation, you can inverse two cables, and test what configuration follow the direction you need acordiong to your quadcopetr configuration.
+If you test them and doesn't follow the direction of rotation, you can inverse two cables, and test what configuration follow the direction you need acording to your quadcopetr configuration.

 I M A G E